nlkl/nlkl.github.io/_posts/2015-05-24-what-i-dislike-about-fsharp.markdown

 categories: functional-programming fsharp
 ---

-Let me start by stressing that I do like the F# language, and this post is not a bashing of F# as such.
+Let me start by stressing that I do like F#, and this post is not a bashing of F# as such.
 I think F# has a lot to offer, and I recognize the compromises the language designers had to make, in order to make the .NET integration as smooth as possible.

 However, all programming languages have intrinsic flaws, and this post simply highlights some of the aspects of F# that I find somewhat annoying.
 As you have already guessed, this post will be highly subjective ;)